groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/barcode/jpeg.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Enhance and Safeguard Your Documents with Advanced Signature Capabilities"
+  title: "Enhance and safeguard your documents with advanced signature capabilities"
   description: "The GroupDocs.Signature for .NET library is engineered to facilitate comprehensive document signing and processing across widely used file formats.
 With ease, you can add, adjust, verify, or remove different types of signatures."
   image: "/img/signature/features_barcode.webp" # 500x500 px
   image_description: "Key Features of GroupDocs.Signature"
   features:
     # feature loop
-    - title: "Versatile Document Signing"
+    - title: "Versatile document signing"
       content: "Efficiently sign any page within supported documents using text, images, barcodes, QR codes, or stamps.
 Additionally, embed hidden metadata, such as EXIF data in images, or secure your document’s content against unauthorized alterations using digital certificates."

     # feature loop
-    - title: "Comprehensive Signature Search and Verification"
+    - title: "Comprehensive signature search and verification"
       content: "Our tool offers robust functionality for working with signed documents.
 Ensure the integrity of your documents by verifying signatures, and easily retrieve a comprehensive list of all signatures within a document through our search feature."

     # feature loop
-    - title: "Edit Signatures with Ease"
+    - title: "Edit signatures with ease"
       content: "Nearly all previously applied signatures can be modified.
 Conveniently update text, adjust positioning, or change colors to meet your needs."

     # feature loop
-    - title: "Efficient Signature Deletion"
+    - title: "Efficient signature deletion"
       content: "Our solution fully supports CRUD operations for signatures, allowing for the swift removal of any unwanted or outdated signatures from your documents."

   code_samples:
     # code sample loop
-    - title: "How to Customize a Barcode Signature"
+    - title: "How to customize a barcode signature"
       content: |
         This example elucidates how to embed a customized barcode on JPEG document pages.
         {{< landing/code title="C#">}}